kulmajaba/gohugo-theme-photomasonry/README.md

 ### Photos

+The photos are displayed on the home page as a continuous stream pulling from all folders and in the gallery as separate folders.

 #### Gallery structure

 The theme is set up with the assumption that `content/photos` will be your photo gallery folder.